istio/istio.io/_docs/tasks/security/health-check.md

 ---
 {% include home.html %}

 This task shows how to enable Istio CA health check.
-Note this is an alpha feature after Istio V0.6.
+Note this is an alpha feature since Istio V0.6.

-After Istio V0.6, Istio CA has a health check feature that can be optionally enabled.
+Since Istio V0.6, Istio CA has a health check feature that can be optionally enabled.
+By default, the normal Istio deployment process does not enable this feature.
-Currently, the health check feature is able to detect the failures of the CA CSR signing service, by periodically sending CSRs to the service.
+Currently, the health check feature is able to detect the failures of the CA CSR signing service, by periodically sending CSRs to the API.
 More health check features are coming shortly.

 The Istio CA contains a _prober client_ module that periodically checks the CA's status (currently only the health status of the gRPC server).